Hello — I’m Ketaki

 I’m a scientist, an artist, a passionate home-cook, and an aspiring food writer currently based in New York.
 I was brought up in Northern California, home of the vast redwoods and Silicon Valley.
 I grew up painting, singing, writing, and eating delicious South-Asian meals.
 I live in the intersection of science and art—both deeply rooted in making sense of the world and sharing truth.

 Passionate and curious about the material world around me, I studied chemical engineering at UC Santa Barbara and was deeply involved in the world of research, laboratory experimentation, problem-solving, and creation.
-While at UCSB, I was also involved in advocacy work focusing on womxn’s and LGBTQ+ rights.
+I worked as a scientist and product developer at Clorox, formulating charcoal and wipes, but was inadvertently swept into the world of Food.